A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: Introduction

 \section{Introduction}

 In the context of gauge theory, the conformal anomaly, which characterizes the breaking of scale invariance, manifests through the quantum relation \cite{Collins:1976yq,Adler:1976zt,Chanowitz:1972vd}

-where \(T^{\mu\nu}\) is the canonical stress-energy tensor, symmetrized via the Belinfante procedure, or alternatively, defined by embedding the action of the gauge theory in a gravitational background, by differentiation of the corresponding partition function with respect to the metric $g_{\mu\nu}$. $A^{\alpha a}$ is a background gauge field and $a$ is the color index. \(\beta(g)\) denotes the beta function of the theory.
-The expansion of this quantum relation in the background of an external gauge field defines correlators of the form $TJ^n$, $(n=2,3..)$, with multiple insertions of gauge currents $(J)$, the lowest nonzero contribution being the $TJJ$.\\ A key feature of conformal anomalies is the clear separation between contributions arising from explicit mass terms and those that are genuinely anomalous.
-This separation can be directly confirmed within perturbation theory by analyzing fundamental correlators involving a single insertion of the stress-energy tensor, using dimensional regularization with minimal subtraction.
-By taking the trace of correlators involving the stress-energy tensor and vector currents, one derives an anomalous Ward identity of the form
+where \(T^{\mu\nu}\) is the canonical stress-energy tensor, symmetrized via the Belinfante procedure, or alternatively, defined by embedding the action of the gauge theory in a gravitational background, by differentiation of the corresponding partition function with respect to the metric $g_{\mu\nu}$.
+In a non-Abelian theory such as QCD, the trace anomaly relation \eqref{oper} can be derived in perturbation theory by an analysis of the diagram in Fig. \ref{expansion} if we consider only massless quarks in the virtual corrections.
+In the presence of fermion mass corrections, \eqref{oper} is modified, as we are going to describe below.
+In order to characterize this point, one defines the partition function